tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 : An identifier for TIK-C or respectively, TIK-S. This may be a fingerprint (cryptographic hash) of the public key, but other implementations are possible.

-"Remote attestation credentials", or "attestation credentials", is used to refer to both attestation evidence and attestation results, when no distinction needs to be made between them.
+The term "remote attestation credentials", or "attestation credentials", is used to refer to both attestation evidence and attestation results, when no distinction needs to be made between them.